dotnet/AspNetCore.Docs/aspnetcore/signalr/scale.md

 In all other circumstances (including when the Redis backplane is used), the server environment must be configured for sticky sessions.

-See [our documentation on publising to Azure App Service](xref:signalr/publish-to-azure-web-app) for guidance on configuring Azure App Service for SignalR.
+For guidance on configuring Azure App Service for SignalR, see <xref:signalr/publish-to-azure-web-app>.

 ## TCP connection resources